 Penile skin bridge: scar tissue originating at the circumcision line attaching to the glans penis that cannot be released without causing bleeding or without cutting it.
 When the bridges are small, is easy to pass an instrument under them.
 Some bridges can be hidden by soft penile adhesions in the first few years of life, when soft adhesions are common.

 Penile skin bridges do not occur on uncircumcised penises.
 Penile adhesions, on the other hand, are normal in the uncircumcised penis up to a certain age.
 I personally would not recommend doing anything about soft penile adhesions in uncircumcised penis if no pain or bother at least until puberty.

 One not often discussed complication of circumcisions is penile skin bridges.
-The incidence of them is not well documented but based on my practice they appear to occur with more frequency than meatal stenosis which itself occurs after 7% of circumcisions.
+The incidence is not well documented but based on my practice they appear to occur with more frequency than meatal stenosis, which itself occurs after 7% of circumcisions.

-Penile adhesions in circumcised boys are very common and have been documented well in this paper from the Journal of Urology: Penile adhesions after neonatal circumcision.
+Penile adhesions in circumcised boys are very common as shown in this paper from the Journal of Urology: Penile adhesions after neonatal circumcision.

 Who “needs” treatment

-I say that bridges should be treated because many teenagers with them request to have them removed.
+I recommend treatment of bridges because many teenagers with them request to have them removed.
 This means that they do not go away and cause bother.